Point72/csp/docs/wiki/get-started/IO-with-Adapters.md

 In a graph, create some sample values for `Example` and use `ParquetWriter` to stream it to a Parquet file.

-1. The `timestamp_column_name` is how CSP preserves the timestamps.
-Since you need to read this file back into CSP, you can provide a column name.
+1. The `timestamp_column_name` is how csp preserves the timestamps.
+Since you need to read this file back into csp, you can provide a column name.
 If this was the final output and the time stamp information is not required, you can provide `None`.

 1. You can provide optional configurations to `config` in the `ParquetOutputConfig` format (which can set `allow_overwrite`, , `batch_size`, `compression`, `write_arrow_binary`).